Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 There, Yuu spoke in one go in as cheerful of a tone as possible.

-「First, let’s start with big sis Sera.
+"First, let’s start with big sis Sera.
 Once big sis Sera cums, she will switch places with big sis.
 Once big sis cums, she will switch places with big sis Sera, and so on.
-I’ll do my best to satisfy you both as much as possible, so…」
+I’ll do my best to satisfy you both as much as possible, so…"

-「Hohou.」
+"Hohou."

 Sera, who gently stroked the tip of his erect penis, shot him a flirtatious glance.

-「If you say so, Yuu… Fine, let’s go with that.」
+"If you say so, Yuu… Fine, let’s go with that."

 Saying so, Elena also nodded her head reluctantly.

-「In return, I’ll be the one to get Yuu’s semen, okay?!」
+"In return, I’ll be the one to get Yuu’s semen, okay?!"

-「Well, I wonder about that?」
+"Well, I wonder about that?"

 Straddling Yuu’s lower abdomen as he lay on his back again, Sera sported a bold smile as she tried to get into position for penetration.

 Elena, who was waiting her turn, was waiting right behind her.

-「I’ll show you my serious hips movements.」
+"I’ll show you my serious hips movements."

-「Ahaha.
-Please go easy on me.」
+"Ahaha.
+Please go easy on me."

 As Sera, who was leaning over Yuu with one hand on his penis, moved her hips while showering him with kisses, her still-wet vaginal opening swallowed the glans in one gulp.

-「Nghh!」
+"Nghh!"

-「Aahn!
-It’s coming… in!」
+"Aahn!
+It’s coming… in!"

 As Sera lowered her hips, the swallowed penis poked her all the way to the deepest part of her vagina.

-「Yuu, do your best, and save some for big sis, too, okay?」
+"Yuu, do your best, and save some for big sis, too, okay?"

 There, Elena wrapped her arms around Sera from behind toward her lower abdomen and looked over her shoulder at Yuu.

-「Ha, haha… I’ll do my best.」
+"Ha, haha… I’ll do my best."

-「Hnn… Hnnn!
+"Hnn… Hnnn!
 Geez… Not you, too, Elena… Haan, haan, ha… ahn!
-I have to… e, endure it… until I get to… squeeze out Yuu’s semen… Ah, ah, ahn!」
+I have to… e, endure it… until I get to… squeeze out Yuu’s semen… Ah, ah, ahn!"

 Sera was acting strong, but she was probably having her clitoris caressed by Elena.